rehierl/abstract-properties/14-x-types-of-properties/14-1-base-orders/1-0-a-traces-recap.md

 As can be seen, **the scope of a property over any of the these orders** (i.e. DTR, DTU, DTO and DPR) is a **substring** to the document tree's pre-order trace.
-Furthermore, each such scope begins in the defining node's start-tag and either also ends in that start-tag, or in the end-tag of one of the defining node's ancestors.
+Furthermore, each such scope begins in the defining node's start-tag and either also ends in that tag, or in the end-tag of one of the defining node's ancestors.

 <!-- ======================================================================= -->
 ## the pre-order trace over DTR